Azim1588/Weather_Data_ETL_Pipeline_with_Apache_Airflow/README.md

 - **AWS S3 Upload Issues**: Verify AWS CLI configuration and bucket permissions.
 - **Slack Notifications**: Check Slack webhook configuration and channel permissions.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contributing

-Feel free to open issues or submit pull requests if you have improvements or bug fixes.

-## Contact

-For any questions or feedback, please contact:

-- **Email**: your.email@example.com